Scanner to Scanner Alignment

 Tip

-Otherwise, right click over a characteristic spot in the image to Add a fixed point at that location.
+Right click over a characteristic spot in the image to Add a fixed point at that location.
 Good contenders for characteristic spots are:

 • At a corner in an outline